Show of solidarity after blast as Lebanon braces for protest

-Senior officials from the Middle East and Europe started arriving in Lebanon Saturday in a show of solidarity with the tiny country that suffered a deadly blast this week which caused large-scale damage to the capital Beirut.
-The visits by the head of the Arab League and the European Council president come as the country braced for large anti-government protests amid popular anger against Lebanon's political leadership.
+Senior officials from the Middle East and Europe started arriving in Lebanon on Saturday in a show of solidarity with the tiny country that suffered a deadly explosion this week that caused large-scale damage in the capital Beirut.
+The visits by the head of the Arab League and the European Council president came as the country braced for large anti-government protests amid popular anger against Lebanon's political leadership.
 The country's ruling class, made up mostly of former civil war-era leaders, is blamed for widespread corruption, incompetence and mismanagement that contributed to Tuesday's explosion.

+In a show of anger, the president of the Christian opposition Kataeb party said its three legislators have decided to resign from Parliament over this week's “disaster.”
+Sami Gemayel called on every “honourable” member of parliament to resign and work for the “birth of a new Lebanon.”
+A senior Kataeb party official was killed in the blast, which claimed at least 154 lives, wounded more than 5,000 people and laid waste to the country's largest port and nearby areas.
+Also killed were 43 Syrians, the country's embassy in Beirut said.
+Lebanon is home to some 1 million Syrian refugees.

 “We will support Lebanon through all available means,” Ahmed Aboul Gheit, the secretary-general of the 22-member Arab League told reporters after meeting President Michel Aoun on Saturday morning.
 Aboul Gheit said he would take part in a donors conference for Lebanon in France on Sunday and convey Lebanon's demands to the international community.
-Also expected in Lebanon Saturday was the president of the European Council, Charles Michel.
-Turkey's vice president and the country's foreign minister arrived Saturday morning and met Aoun.
+Later on Saturday the president of the European Council, Charles Michel, arrived in Beirut for a brief visit.
+Turkey's vice president and the country's foreign minister arrived Saturday morning and met Aoun, saying that Ankara was ready to help rebuild Beirut's port and evacuate some of the wounded from Lebanon to Turkey for treatment.

 At the site of the blast in Beirut's port, workers were still searching for dozens of people who have been missing since Tuesday.
 Bulldozers were also seen removing debris near the giant grain silos that are still partly standing.
 International aid has been flowing to Lebanon for days and several field hospitals have been set up around Beirut to help treat the wounded.